Overwatch is Blizzard’s newest First Person Shooter. A large number of players have compared Overwatch to Valve’s Team Fortress 2.

 Best Overwatch betting sites

-If you’re unfamiliar with betting for real money on esports like Overwatch, check out our two-minute guide to esports betting, or get our free guide to esports Betting:
+If you’re unfamiliar with betting for real money on esports like Overwatch, check out our two-minute guide to esports odds guide, or get our free guide to esports Betting:

 Current odds for real-money Overwatch betting sites